NaoCraftLab/foggypalegarden/README.md

             // correct - { "and": [{ "biomeIdIn": ["minecraft:desert"] }, { "difficultyIn": ["HARD"] }] }
             // incorrect - { "biomeIdIn": ["minecraft:desert"], "difficultyIn": ["HARD"] }
             "condition": {

+                // (optional) list of dimensions where this binding is applied "dimensionIn": [""],

                 // (optional) list of biomes where this binding is applied "biomeIdIn": [""],